hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Like some professors who, to make a bounce,
 >
-> Instead of ball, a carnival annouce.
+> Instead of ball, a carnival announce.
 >
 > Their carnival like our professor's treat,
 >